 - Special category data to meet the requirements of the Equality Act 2010

-- Special category data details of criminal record checks for employees and contracted team members.
+- Special category data details of criminal record checks for employees and contracted team members

-We minimise the data that we keep and do not keep it for longer than necessary.
+We minimise the data that we keep, and do not keep it for longer than necessary.

 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
 If we intend to refer a patient to another practitioner or to secondary care such as a hospital we will gain the individual’s permission before the referral is made and the personal data is shared.
 Your data will be shared with the NHS in England, Scotland and Wales or the HSC in Northern Ireland if you are having NHS or HSC treatment.

 - Personal data is stored in the EU whether in digital or hard copy format

-- Personal data is obtained when a patient joins the practice, when a patient is referred to the practice and when a patient subscribes to an email list / other]
+- Personal data is obtained when a patient joins the practice, when a patient is referred to the practice and [when a patient subscribes to an email list / other]

-For full details of where your data is stored please ask to see the Information Governance Procedures
+For full details or where your data is stored, please ask to see Information Governance Procedures

-We have established the following lawful basis for processing your data:
+We have established the following lawful bases for processing your data:

 Our lawful bases for processing personal data: